 The Skills Development Service (SDS) is part of a employability initiative in the Students’ Union bringing services to where students need them most.
-The Skills Hub is located on the 2nd floor of the Students’ Union and comprises the Skills Development Service, Cardiff University Enterprise, Cardiff Volunteering and the Jobshop.
+The Skills Hub is located on the 3rd floor of the Students’ Union and comprises the SDS and the Jobshop.

 The Jobshop is a free student employment service which aims to find casual employment for registered Cardiff University students.
 Opportunities are available within the University, the Students' Union and with local employers.

 The Skills Development Service works in partnership with Careers and Employability, which provides students with interactive learning resources, specialist guidance and support throughout University via Your Career Journey online.
-Additionally students can access 1:1 careers advice, employability sessions in schools and employer events on campus.
-You can log into your Careers Account on the intranet to get your CV checked, book a careers appointment and browse work experience opportunities, jobs and employer events.
-Follow them on Facebook, Twitter and Instagram for updates or email them at firstname.lastname@example.org.
+You can also log into your Careers Account to book careers appointments and events, browse jobs and work experience opportunities and access the CV Checker.

 5 Reasons for students to sign up to the Cardiff Award

-1) To develop your employability skills and attributes.
+1) To develop their employability skills and attributes.

-2) To improve your understanding of the graduate recruitment process.
+2) To improve their understanding of the graduate recruitment process.

-3) To understand and reflect on your strengths and abilities.
+3) To understand and reflect on their strengths and abilities.

-4) You will receive a digital certificate that can be printed out and used on LinkedIn.
+4) They will receive a digital certificate that can be printed out and used on LinkedIn.

-5) It will go on your Higher Education Achievement Record (HEAR) for employers to see.
+5) It will go on their Higher Education Achievement Record (HEAR) for employers to see.